nsambaer/SQLInsert/README.txt

+To run the project, run the bat file.

 The program will prompt you for three things:

 1. Database connection.
 You will need to provide a database URL, and a user/password.